samAricha/Organiks1_KMP_Server/README.md

 Organiks Platform combines Compose Multiplatform app(Android, Desktop) + KTOR server + Gemini AI aimed at being the digitizing tool for the Agricultural Sector which has been neglected in terms of Technology here in Africa which.

-Organiks is a story of two friends passionate about Agriculture, one a Techie in love with Compose and the other a MicroBiologist.
+Organiks is a story of two friends with a Love for Agriculture, one a MicroBiologist and the other a Techie in love with Compose.

-The Platform aims at being a Farmers Offline First tool to store their farm records even when offline and when they have access to Internet Connection(i.e Offline First) they can backup their data to the backend Server also within the project.
+The Platform aims at being a Farmers Offline First tool to store their farm records even when offline and when they have access to Internet Connection they can backup their data(i.e Offline First) to the backend Server also within the project.

-In combination with Offline First Record Keeping Organiks has implemented the Gemini AI LLM which acts as a farmers assistant whether they might have doubts whether their birds, animals or plants have been attacked by diseases.
+In combination with Offline First Record Keeping, Organiks has implemented the Gemini AI LLM which acts as a farmers assistant whether they might have doubts whether their birds, animals or plants have been attacked by diseases inline with Googles promise of "a world responsibly empowered by AI".

 ## 🛠️ WIP 🛠️
 > Please note that this project is still under development and some features may not work as expected.